 You have recurring legal questions.
 If you find yourself calling a lawyer several times a year, or waiting until problems arise before reaching out, it might be time to consider ongoing counsel.
 Having an attorney who already knows your business allows you to get answers quickly and avoid preventable mistakes.

 Your business is growing.
 Growth brings opportunity, but it also creates complexity.
 Whether you are hiring new employees, opening a second location, or entering new markets, expansion adds new legal layers.
-Outside general counsel helps your business grow with structure and foresight.
+As your business grows, staying legally compliant becomes critical and outside general counsel helps your business grow with structure and foresight.

 You are entering into contracts you feel like you do not fully understand.
 Many businesses sign leases, vendor contracts, or partnership agreements without realizing the long-term implications.
 Those details can create serious problems later.
 General counsel ensures that every agreement supports your goals and protects your interests.